wp-plugins/gregs-threaded-comment-numbering/readme.txt

 2. Hierarchical comment numbering using the default theme and the provided styling

 == Revision History ==

+**1.1.1, 3 February 2009**

+* Folks who didn't notice the README note to update their preferred level of hierarchical numbering will find that the code now does it for them

 **1.1, 2 February 2009**